ubports/docs.ubports.com/porting/configure_test_fix/Sound.rst

     load-module module-droid-glue-24
     .endif

-Now complete :ref:`steps 3 and 4 above <Overlay>`, taking care to remember the note on how to :ref:`Rebuild-system.img`.
+Now complete :ref:`the last steps of the overlay method <Overlay-steps>`, taking care to remember to correctly :ref:`rebuild the system image. <Rebuild-system.img>`